 Figure 13.2.2-1: On-network functional model for key management

 The key management client communicates with the key management server over the KM-UU reference point.
 The key management client provides the support for key management functions to the VAL client(s) over KM-C reference point.
-The VAL server(s) communicate with the key management server over the KM-S reference point.
+The VAL client(s)/VAL server(s) communicate with the key management server over the KM-S reference point.